List of radio stations in Cyprus

 Cyprus has a thriving radio landscape, with 93% of Greek Cypriots tuning in every day.
 Most stations broadcast in FM, and there's a mixture of state and private-run stations.
-This article lists all radio stations broadcasting in the southern part of Cyprus and overviews the major stations broadcasting from the part of Cyprus under Turkish Occupation.
+This article lists all radio stations broadcasting in the southern part of Cyprus and overviews the major stations broadcasting from Northern Cyprus.
 The British sovereign military bases of Akrotiri and Dhekelia also operate radio transmitters.
 In addition to domestic broadcasts, Cyprus hosts international broadcast centres beaming content to the Middle East.

 Republic of Cyprus

 Public stations

 The Cyprus Broadcasting Corporation charter mandates a diverse radio programme with national coverage.
 It currently produces 4 radio programmes.
 The table below only includes high-power transmitters and omits low-power transmitters that serve as gap-fillers for areas with difficult reception.